awsdocs/amazon-transcribe-developer-guide/doc_source/conversation-diarization-streaming-med.md

 To identify speakers and label their speech in a real\-time stream, use the Amazon Transcribe Medical console or a streaming request\.
 Speaker identification works best for identifying between two and five speakers in a stream\.
 Although Amazon Transcribe Medical can identify more than five speakers in a stream, the accuracy of speaker identification decreases if you exceed that number\.

-To start an HTTP/2 request, use the [StartMedicalStreamTranscription](API_streaming_StartMedicalStreamTranscription.md) operation\.
+To start an HTTP/2 request, use the [StartMedicalStreamTranscription](API_streaming_StartMedicalStreamTranscription.md) API\.
 To start a WebSocket request, use a pre\-signed URL\.
 The URL contains the information required to set up bi\-directional communication between your application and Amazon Transcribe Medical\.

 ## Identifying speakers in audio that is spoken into your microphone \(console\)<a name="conversation-diarization-console"></a>